parveengithubdevops/MCW-Modern-cloud-apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

     }
     ```

 38. Your workflow should look like the image below, and you should receive a text for each order you placed.
-If you did not use your own phone number, place another order and enter a phone number for which you can receive text messages.
+If you did not use your own phone number, place another order, and enter a phone number for which you can receive text messages.

     ![The Workflow diagram begins with Recurrence, then flows to Execute stored procedure, then to For each.
 The For each contains a condition based on the ReturnCode value being greater than 0.
 Below the Workflow diagram is an If Yes box, with a workflow that begins with Execute stored procedure 2, and flows to forEach email.
 There is also an If No, Do Nothing box.](media/logic-app-designer.png "Workflow diagram")